Postcodes in the United Kingdom: Integrated Mail Processors

-Integrated Mail Processors (IMPs) read the postcode on the item and translate it into two phosphorus barcodes representing the inward and outward parts of the postcode, which the machines subsequently print and read to sort the mail to the correct outward postcode.
-Letters may also be sequentially sorted by a Compact Sequence Sorter (CSS) reading the outward postcode in the order that a walking postman/woman will deliver, door to door.
+Integrated Mail Processors (IMPs) read the postcode on the item and translate it into two phosphorus barcodes representing the outward and inward parts of the postcode, which the machines subsequently print and read to sort the mail to the correct outward postcode.
+Letters may also be sequentially sorted by a Compact Sequence Sorter (CSS) reading the inward postcode in the order that a walking postman/woman will deliver, door to door.
 On such items the top phosphorous barcode is the inward part of the code, the bottom is the outward.

 IMPs can also read RM4SCC items, as used in Cleanmail, a different format to the above.

 Mailsort and Walksort

-A newer system of five-digit codes called Mailsort was designed for users who send "a minimum of 4,000 letter-sized items".
-It encodes the outward part of the postcode in a way that is useful for mail routing, so that a particular range of Mailsort codes goes on a particular plane or lorry.
-Mailsort users are supplied with a database to allow them to convert from postcodes to Mailsort codes and receive a discount if they deliver mail to the post office split up by Mailsort code.
-Users providing outgoing mail sorted by postcode receive no such incentive since postcode areas and districts are assigned using permanent mnemonics and do not therefore assist with grouping items together into operationally significant blocks.
+In 1989, a system of five-digit codes called Mailsort was designed for users who sent "a minimum of 4,000 letter-sized items", or 1,000 Large Letter sized items, in a single mailing.
+A variant called Presstream was available to mailers of magazines and periodicals.
+Mailsort encoded the outward part of the postcode in a way that was useful for mail routing, so that a particular range of Mailsort codes would go on a particular plane or lorry.
+Mailsort users were supplied with a database to allow them to convert from postcodes to Mailsort codes and receive a discount if they delivered mail to Royal Mail presorted by Mailsort code.
+Users providing outgoing mail sorted by postcode received no such incentive since postcode areas and districts are assigned using permanent mnemonics and do not therefore assist with grouping items together geographically or by any routing.
+Mailsort was discontinued in April 2012.
 Walksort was discontinued in May 2012.